sharduul/chalk/_posts/2019-4-25-m1-finance-review-2019.md

 title: "M1 Finance Review 2019 | Top ZERO FEE Investing Platform"
 description: "M1 Finance is a 100% free investing platform.
 M1 Finance is the only free investing platform that allows you to open a retirement account."
 tags: [personal-finance, m1-finance]
-og_image: "posts/acorns-reviews.png"
+og_image: "posts/finance/m1-finance.png"
 ---

-{% include image.html path="posts/acorns-reviews.png" path-detail="posts/acorns-reviews.png" alt="Acorns Reviews 2019" %}
+{% include image.html path="posts/finance/m1-finance.png" path-detail="posts/finance/m1-finance.png" alt="M1 Finance Review 2019" %}

 This post is dedicated to the best free investing app out there - M1 Finance.
 I will provide a **super comprehensive review** on the platform and help you decide whether or not this app is for you.